 From Utah ski country to the national parks of Southern Utah, here are some of our favorite locations to enjoy fall in Utah.

-10 Places to Enjoy Utah Fall Colors in 2021
+Fall in Utah- 10 Places to Enjoy Utah Fall Colors in 2022

 1. Alpine Loop Near Sundance, Utah